Angeles National Forest officials are working to clean up and improve safety conditions in a popular shooting area where two people died last year.

 About 200 people crowd the area on a typical Saturday, officials said.
 The area is open seven days a week, 24 hours a day, but most people visit on weekends.
 Park rangers estimate that more than 250,000 people use the 1 1/2-mile canyon each year.

 People using the area park close to each other along the road on weekends, increasing the chance of accidents, said Steve Bear, acting district ranger for the Tujunga District.
-The new signs will be placed at points along the road and shooting in the areas between the signs will be prohibited, he said.
-The road itself is being redirected to prevent shooters from aiming into a canyon wall directly behind the district ranger station, less than a mile away.
+The new signs will be placed along the road, and shooting in the areas between the signs will be prohibited, he said.
+The road itself is being redirected to prevent shooters from aiming into a canyon wall directly behind the district ranger station.

 Bear said forest officials are considering turning the area over to a private concessionaire to be run along the lines of a more traditional target range.
-But target shooters oppose such a change, and Bear said officials have not actively pursued those plans.
+But target shooters oppose such a change.